A ransomware attack on a US hospital network took weeks to recover.

 Hacking into systems begins by compromising technology but ultimately harms people.

-The fallout ripples through everyday life, from cancelled surgeries and power outages to no water, fuel and food shortages, broken communications and transport chaos.
+The fallout ripples through everyday life: canceled surgeries, power outages, water and fuel shortages, food supply disruptions, broken communications, and transport chaos.

 What we do

-Our work builds on testimonies, research and collaboration to:
+Our work draws on testimony, research, and collaboration with experts to:

 -

-with clear insights into the impacts of cyber-attacks through first-person accounts, making the stakes relatable for everyone.
+with clear insights into the human cost of cyber incidents, making the stakes visible and understood.

 -